TIGER-AI-Lab/.github/profile/README.md

 * Evaluation in GenAI

 ## Our Team
 We are a dynamic team of dedicated researchers and faculty members.
 Our team is constantly growing and we welcome individuals who share our passion for advancing GenAI.

-## Join Us
-Interested in joining our team or collaborating with us?
-Feel free to [contact us](mailto:wenhuchen@uwaterloo.ca).

 ## Publications
 Our work has been published in several esteemed journals and conferences.
 You can find a list of our publications [here](https://wenhuchen.github.io/publication.html)).